-The John Lee Pratt Endowment has been instrumental in enhancing the quality of the university's animal nutrition programs at Virginia Tech.
-The Pratt Endowment objective as specified in John Lee Pratt's bequest is to "promote the study of animal nutrition, provide equipment and materials for feeding experiments and the preparation of livestock and poultry feeds, and to publish and disseminate the practical results from this research."
-In an effort to better meet the original goals of the Endowment in enhancing Animal Nutrition programs and attract high quality graduate scholars, the College of Agriculture and Life Sciences Pratt Endowment Executive Council modified the process of awarding the Pratt Funds in 2011.
+The John Lee Pratt Quasi-Endowment has been instrumental in enhancing the quality of the university's animal nutrition programs at Virginia Tech.
+The Pratt Quasi-Endowment objective as specified in John Lee Pratt's bequest is to "promote the study of animal nutrition, provide equipment and materials for feeding experiments and the preparation of livestock and poultry feeds, and to publish and disseminate the practical results from this research."
+In an effort to better meet the original goals of the quasi-endowment in enhancing Animal Nutrition programs and attract high quality graduate scholars, the College of Agriculture and Life Sciences Pratt Quasi-Endowment Executive Council modified the process of awarding the Pratt funds in 2011.
 The process seeks proposals that enhance faculty programs in Animal Nutrition by aiding in the establishment of new interdisciplinary and externally-funded research, augmenting established funded research, or bridging gaps in projects between periods of extramural funding.
 Graduate student and visiting scholar support is a major component of these projects.
-In 2018 the college funded 17 active projects from two proposal cycles.
-The programs of 14 faculty members located in seven different departments are supported through these 17 projects.
-A total of 18 graduate students are funded by these projects.
+In 2019 the college funded 17 active projects.
+The programs of 14 faculty members located in four different departments are supported through these 17 projects.
+A total of 15 graduate students are funded by these projects.

 Direct support of stipends and operations and enhancement of graduate programs through equipment purchases and visiting scientists are the primary expenditures.
-The total net expenditure for fiscal year 2018 was \$750,547 for the continuing program.
+The total net expenditure for fiscal year 2019 was \$925,088 for the continuing program.
 The main categories of expenditures were as follows:

 Graduate Student Scholars (Ph.D. & M.S.)
-38.8%
+59.9%

-Nutrition Program Support Personnel 25.1%
+Nutrition Program Support Personnel 15.8%

-Undergraduate Program Scholarships & Research 22.6%
+Undergraduate Program Scholarships & Research 14.7%

-Scientific Equipment and Supplies 9.6%
+Scientific Equipment and Supplies 6.4%

-Visiting Scholars and Seminars 3.7%
+Visiting Scholars and Seminars 3.2%

-Research Publications 0.2%